przemastro/cv/README.md

 > Last two projects for Barclays and GFT: Eagle and Creds.
 For the second one I used framework written in C# which also used Specflow.
 I had also chance to create TeamCity jobs and work with Perforce

+> I managed group of testers in internal GFT project.
+We developed application for recruitment called GoForTesting :)

 2016

 > My GitHub is created